Pranav4399/EventMaps/README.md

 - API integrations with giants of this domain like meetup.com
 - To add checks to prevent adding events in inaccessabile locations like seas
-- Prevent spam bots from adding locations using scripts
+- Prevent spam bots from adding locations using scripts ...
-- Remove events that are completed from DB automatically.
- ...

 This list will be updated further with time.